david-obrien/styleguide/_docs/Content/12-word-list.html.md

 Use the singular verb form when referring to organisations by name.
 Use ‘they’ when replacing an organisation name with a pronoun.

 For example: ‘HMPO is the sole issuer of UK passports.
-They will send your new passport within 3 weeks’
+They will send your new passport within 3 weeks’.

 The definite article can be used when referring to the organisation by its full name, but should not be used with the organisation’s acronym: ‘You should contact the Driver and Vehicle Standards Agency if…’ but ‘You should contact DVSA if…’